 |4||WHT||Heater Power (+)|

 To find out if the rear oxygen sensor's heater is bad or not, we'll start off by making sure that the O2 sensor's heater is getting 10 to 12 Volts.

 The white (WHT) wire (of the engine wiring harness connector) is the one that feeds the O2 sensor heater with these 10 to 12 Volts.

 CAUTION: The oxygen sensor gets and stays very hot even after the engine is off!
 Perform this test with a completely cold engine.
 Be careful and take all necessary safety precautions!
 If you raise your vehicle with a jack, place it on jack stands!

 IMPORTANT: The pinout in the illustration above is of the connector on the oxygen sensor itself.
 To check for power, you'll test the wire that belongs to the engine wiring harness sensor connector.

 OK, this is what you'll need to do:

 Locate the downstream oxygen sensor and disconnect it from its engine wiring harness connector.

-Turn the key On but don't crank or start the engine (this will power up the O2 sensor's engine wiring harness connector).
+Turn the key to the ON position but don't crank or start the engine (this will power up the O2 sensor's engine wiring harness connector).

 Your multimeter should register 10 to 12 Volts DC.